traveloka/ansible-asg-rolling-deployment/README.md

       description: Suffix that will be added to Launch Configurations which are going to be created and deleted by this role.
       value: rolling
     - name: canary_release_count
-      description: No of instance to be updated with new AMI for canary release (Should be less than ASG size) .
+      description: No of instance to be updated automatically with new AMI for canary release (Should be strictly less than ASG size) .
       value: 0
+    - name: replace_instances
+      description: Instance ids to be updated manually with new AMI for canary release (Should be strictly less than ASG size) .
+      value: []

 ### Required Variables ###